Youth of Scotland

 Read more

-Salmon Netting by Colin McPherson
+Salmon Netting / Colin McPherson

 In 1995, I was walking with a friend on the vast, sandy beach at St. Cyrus, a few miles north of the town of Montrose on Scotland’s east coast, when I discovered salmon net fishing.
 Long lines of ropes and netting, suspended from poles dug into the soft sand, the waves softly lapping around them, […]